signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin supports dynamic session creation, recognizing "on the fly" packet streams with unique combinations of IP/port/payload, auto-detecting the codec type, and creating sessions to process subsequent packet flow in each stream.
 [Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config file supplied on the command line.  mediaMin supports both UDP and TCP/IP streams, and also auto-detects encapsulated streams, for example [DER or BER encoded streams](#user-content-encapsulatedstreams).

-In cases where input streams have a definitive end, for instance one or more command line input pcaps, mediaMin will automatically do session cleanup and delete.
+In cases where input streams have a definitive end, for instance one or more command line input pcaps, or a stream contains a SIP BYE message, mediaMin will automatically do session cleanup and delete.

+<a name="VoiceAudioCmdLineExample"></a>
+### Voice/Audio Command Line Examples

-Below are some dynamic session command line examples:
+Below are some voice and audio dynamic session command line examples:

     mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r20